 Week 5: AI sees “Demo request for our team of 12.”
 Scores 97% confidence.
 Auto-approved immediately.

-The workflow did not "graduate" after a certain number of approvals.
-The AI got measurably better at recognizing demo requests because it learned from your feedback on similar inputs.
+The workflow got measurably better at recognizing demo requests because it learned from your feedback on similar inputs and understands your intent better over time.

 Safety Nets: What Happens When Confidence Drops

-A well-designed confidence system does not just get better over time.
-It also catches regressions.
+A well-designed confidence system doesn’t just get better over time, it also catches regressions.
 Several safety mechanisms prevent overconfidence.

 Anomaly Detection

 If the system encounters an input that is significantly different from anything it has processed before, confidence drops automatically.
-This prevents the AI from confidently applying learned patterns to situations they do not fit.
+This prevents the AI from confidently applying learned patterns to situations they don’t fit.

 For example, if your lead qualification workflow has only ever processed B2B leads and suddenly receives a consumer inquiry, the system recognizes this as outside its training distribution and flags it for review.